tomflannaghan/pyrrtm/docs/lw.rst

    Performs the radiative transfer using RRTM.

-   :returns: An instance of the Output class.
+   :returns: An instance of the :class:`Output` class.
+   :raises: On an error in the RRTM code, raises an instance of :class:`RRTMError`.

 .. class:: Output